ActsAsParanoid/acts_as_paranoid/README.md

 "deleted").
 Any records with a non-matching value in this column will be treated normally, i.e., as not deleted.

-If your column type is a `boolean`, it is possible to specify `allow_nulls` option which is `true` by default.
-When set to `false`, entities that have `false` value in this column will be considered not deleted, and those which have `true` will be considered deleted.
-When `true` everything that has a not-null value will be considered deleted.
+If your column type is a `boolean`, it is possible to specify an `allow_nulls` option, which is `false` by default.
+When set to `false`, entities that have `false` value in this column will be considered not deleted, and those which have `true` will be considered deleted (`NULL` values deliver unexpected results!).
+When `true`, everything that has a not-null value will be considered deleted.

 ### Filtering